priyanshkedia04/Handwritten-Digit-Recognizer/README.md

 * Train a Deep Convolutional Neural Network to recognize numbers 0-9 using the Handwritten Number Dataset

+* Take a Test image with numbers written on a white plain sheet.

-* Detect and localize multiple numbers in the in the Binary Threshold image using Contours Detection method of OpenCV
+* Localize and detect multiple numbers in the in the Binary Threshold image using Contours Detection method of OpenCV

 * Classify the selected Contours using the Trained DCNN model

 ## Help